Updated: Feb 23, 2022

 It's completely anti-intuitive.
 It goes against not only basic instinct; but long-time, deeply engrained modes of dealing with social conflict.

 We get worn into these grooves of hating each other.
-Forgiveness seems to have become one of the hardest things on the planet (I have a video series on that).
+Forgiveness seems to have become one of the hardest things on the planet.
 Technology doesn't help either.
-We can send off an angry message, pull a quick trigger or push a simple button marked "destroy"; all much quicker than we can think about the benefits of approaching with a cool heart.
+We can send off an angry message, pull a quick trigger or push a simple button marked "destroy"; all much quicker than we can think about the benefits of approaching with a cool head and a warm heart.

 Why would someone forgive an opponent?